 - Duration of the internship varies from employer to employer.
 Most interns average 10 hours a week with the employer, spending roughly 100 hours per semester as an intern.

 Start an Internship:

-To begin an internship for Walla Walla University Students at your organization Register as an Employer.
-For additional assistance call 509-527-2089.
+To begin an internship for Walla Walla University Students at your organization, email Darel Harwell or call 509-527-2089.

 Starting and Maintaining A Quality Internship Program is a wonderful guide full of resources for employers who are looking to start an internship program or make improvements to current internship programs.
 This document is provided to you by permission from its author, Michael True.
 Please note the forms contained in this article are not the same forms used by Walla Walla University for co-op/internships.
 However, employers may find the some forms within this document particularly useful for their own records and evaluations.

 Please review Fact Sheet #71: Internship Programs Under The Fair Labor Standards Act from the United States Department of Labor to help you determine if your internship offerings should be paid or unpaid.